 Data we collect can depend on the individual settings of your device and software.
 We recommend checking the policies of your device manufacturer or software provider to learn what information they make available to us.

-We may ask for personal information — when you contact us — which may include one or more of the following:
+We may ask for personal information which may include one or more of the following:

 We consider “user-generated content” to be materials (text, image and/or video content) voluntarily supplied to us by our users for the purpose of publication, processing, or usage on our platform.
 All user-generated content is associated with the account or email address used to submit the materials.